 Reported Commands and Requests in English

-When we change from direct to indirect speech, the pronoun and tense changes that are also needed.
+When we change from direct to indirect speech, the pronoun and tense changes are also needed.

 Reported Commands and Requests in English | Image